ocaml/v2.ocaml.org/site/learn/tutorials/basics.md

 To install OCaml on your computer, see the [Install](/docs/install.html) documentation.

-To quickly try small OCaml expressions, you can use a toplevel, or REPL (Read–Eval–Print Loop).
+To quickly try small OCaml expressions, you can use an interactive toplevel, or REPL (Read–Eval–Print Loop).
 The `ocaml` command provides a very basic toplevel (you should install `rlwrap` through your system package manager and run `rlwrap ocaml` to get history navigation).
 If you can install it through [OPAM](/docs/install.html#OPAM) or your system package manager, we recommend the use of the [utop](https://github.com/diml/utop) toplevel instead, which has the same basic interface but is much more convenient to use (history navigation, auto-completion, etc.).

 Use `;;` to indicate that you've finished entering each statement.
 Here is what is looks like running `ocaml`:
 ```console